 The Ryanair Chase was also originally a Grade 2 event until it was upgraded to Grade 1 status in 2008 which saw Our Vic land the prize for jockey Timmy Murphy and trainer David Pipe.
 Ryanair became the main sponsors of the event in 2006.

-Only two runners have won back to back renewals of this contest – Albertas Run who landed the Grade 1 in 2010 and 2011 for trainer Jonjo O’Neil, and Willie Mullins’ Allaho, who has won the last two renewals.
+Only two runners have won back to back renewals of this contest – Albertas Run who landed the Grade 1 in 2010 and 2011 for trainer Jonjo O’Neil, and Willie Mullins’ Allaho, who won in 2021 and 2022.
 Albertas Run was a superb servant for connections and almost followed up in the 2012 renewal but finished runner-up to favourite Riverside Theatre.
-Allaho would’ve made a bold bid for the hat-trick this year but has sadly been ruled out after suffering an abdominal bleed.
+Allaho would’ve made a bold bid for the hat-trick in 2023 but was sadly ruled out.

 Although this contest has been dominated by the Irish representatives in recent seasons, top British trainers have also had their fair share of success.
 Twelve time champion trainer Paul Nicholls has landed three Ryanair wins, whilst Nicky Henderson and David Pipe have enjoyed two winners each.